TheThingsNetwork/lorawan-stack/doc/content/guides/getting-started/cli/_index.md

   --enforce-duty-cycle
 ```

 This creates a gateway `gtw1` with user `admin` as collaborator, frequency plan `EU_863_870`, EUI `00800000A00009EF` and respecting duty-cycle limitations.
-You can now connect your gateway to the stack.
+You can now connect your gateway to The Things Stack.

 >Note: The CLI returns the created and updated entities by default in JSON.
 This can be useful in scripts.